 In the market, we have many IDE’s but eclipse provides all the functionality free of cost, unlike IntelliJ IDEA.
-It supports and distributes many languages along with Java, such as C/C++, PHP, etc. So having hands-on Eclipse makes it easy for code in any language without changing IDE.
+It supports and distributes many languages along with Java, such as C/C++, PHP, etc. So having hands-on Eclipse makes it easy to code in any language without changing IDE.

 Now let’s look at the shortcuts in Eclipse IDE.
 This makes you more productive since you don’t have to leave your keyboard and point out the direction to click via mouse.
 Few of these shortcuts are very important and others are used not that frequently.
 To be honest, You don’t gotta catch them all.
-We will take a look shortcuts which you will require more often than others.
+We will take a look at shortcuts that you will require more often than others.

 Show Proposals : Ctrl + Space

 This shortcut will show all available proposals/options for the selected class & method.
 This gives you more information on how many implementations are available.
 There are different proposals available in eclipse so you can jump to the next proposal by pressing the same keys again.

 When there are many files and packages you don’t want to search manually and look for the file you need.
 You can use the following shortcut to do that for you.

 Search Resource dialog to open files by name or path with Ctrl + Shift + R.

 Ctrl + H is to Search Widget to help search anything in the workspace

 In Java file Ctrl + O will help to search in method and variable